Why does my browser hang or display a connection failed message?

 Browser PDF handling

-Each browser has its own settings to control how PDFs open from a web page.
-If you are having problems opening PDFs the following adobe page will help you configure your browser:
+Each browser has its own settings to control how PDFs open from a web page, see Troubleshoot viewing PDF files link below to help you configure your browser.

 Note: A good way to confirm whether or not your problem is caused by your local PC setup would be to test access from a different browser and/or PC outside of any firewalls.

-If you need further help with PC/browser configuration please contact Advisory on the ground floor of the McClay library.
+If you need further help with PC/browser configuration please contact IT Service Desk on the ground floor of the McClay Library.

 Can't find the answer you need?